Shock Waves

 ⏱️ Runtime & Duration

-The total runtime of Shock Waves is 85 minutes (1h 25m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Shock Waves (1977) is 85 minutes (1h 25m).
+Directed by Ken Wiederhorn, the film runs for 85 minutes in its complete theatrical version.

 Verdict Summary